bigcommerce/catalyst/docs/localization.md

 > [!NOTE]
 > Internationalization support in Catalyst is a work in progress.
 Full multilingual support in headless channels, like Catalyst, will be added in future releases.
-> Currently each Catalyst storefront can only support a single language.
+> Currently, each Catalyst storefront can only support a single language.
 To display multiple languages, we recommend setting up a separate channel for each language.
 > To fully localize a store for a language or region, you will need to customize product catalog and storefront content in the BigCommerce control panel.

 Catalyst uses [Next.js App Router Internationalization (i18n)](https://next-intl-docs.vercel.app/docs/getting-started/app-router) library to handle localization.